-Similarly to the proposed approach for interdependent edge types, neurosymbolic reasoning on spatiotemporal graphs could learn rules which describe the relationships between the various edge types and time, for example.
+Similarly to the proposed approach for interdependent edge types, neurosymbolic approaches could learn rules which describe the relationships between the various edge types and time, for example.
 Alternatively, rules could be learned for each specific time range or spatial location.
-Gene expression, for example, is the process by which our genetic code is transcribed and translated into functional products; the set of genetic codes which are expressed as well as the magnitude to which they are expressed varies completely between body tissue types \cite{buccitelli2020mrnas}.
-One could model the interactions between the functional products as a graph, but the levels to which they affect one another depend directly upon their existence and abundance, factors controlled by the tissue type.
-This is an example of a network, therefore, which is spatially dependent, and learning rules specific to tissue types could better inform clinical researchers as to how processes differ between tissues.
+Gene expression, for instance, is the process by which our genetic code is transcribed and translated into functional products; the set of genetic codes which are expressed as well as the magnitude to which they are expressed varies completely between bodily tissue types \cite{wu2022traversenet, buccitelli2020mrnas}.
+One could model the interactions between the functional products as a graph, but the levels to which they affect one another depend directly upon their existence and abundance, factors controlled by the tissue type \cite{buccitelli2020mrnas}.
+This is an example of a network, therefore, which is spatially dependent, and learning rules specific to tissue types could unveil how processes differ between tissues.
 Additionally, short-term traffic forecasting, the prediction of traffic flows within a small time frame, relies heavily on spatial context, such as the layout and style of the roads being considered, as well as temporal context, such as the time of day or week \cite{lana2018road}.
-While previous methods have used reasoning on graph structures to accomplish this \cite{shang2022new, lee2022ddp, yu2017spatio}, and some efforts are being made toward neurosymbolic approaches \cite{qasemi2022intelligent, morel2021neuro}, we have not seen any which do both.
-Spatio or temporal-specific rules could add another layer of interpretability which informs researchers on the specific ways in which underlying processes differ across tissues, locations, time periods, and more.
+Such rules could add another layer of interpretability to informs researchers on how underlying processes differ across tissues, locations, time periods, and more.

-Finally, instead of learning rules, a neurosymbolic architecture could encode time- or space-dependent rules as constraints.
+Alternatively, a neurosymbolic architecture could encode time- or space-dependent rules as constraints.
 For example, in a chemical or biological network, the half-lives of molecules such as messenger ribonucleic acid (mRNA) not only act as a time limit on potential interactions but also determine the levels to which various functional proteins are expressed, and therefore the extent to which those proteins can have effects on other players in the network \cite{mauger2019mrna, buccitelli2020mrnas}.
 Such constraints can more realistically model spatiotemporal dependencies by adding logic or domain-specific rules.